henryhale/binmod/README.md

 ## Overview

-A C program that is compiled to a binary/executable.
-The binary can be executed normally without arguments to work normally.
-Or supply `rewrite` argument followed by the new code.
+A C program that, when run with an argument, rewrites its own binary so that next time it runs, it prints that new string without needing the argument.
+No config files.
+No dynamic memory.

 Imagine a `Hello World` example and you want to produce a different outcome without rebuilding the binary to produce `Hallo Jason`.
 Same size, same binary functionality.